adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#toc)

 ## paranoid version
+The paranoid version works for: **Ethereum and Bitcoin **.
+The choice is yours.
 ### Mnemonic Code Converter

 *DO NOT USE A ONLINE VERSION !
 This instructions are for strong safety